sdiehl/stephendiehl.com/posts/poll.md

 dependency of a large number of libraries on Hackage while the library itself has limited documentation.

-**Arrows** is also very understanble.
+**Arrows** is also very understandable.
 They seem to have been a very active area of research 10 or so years ago, leaving us with a lot of half-baked libraries around seemingly beautiful ideas that died out leaving us only with hints of the possibilities of arrows.
 That and ArrowSyntax extensions which are very odd and seem to be understood by shockingly few people even amongst the ghc-dev crowd.

 Binned amongst the **Web Development** user group, the most mentioned topics
 are: